kelliemogg/tulsaMaps/README.md

 ## Challenges
 Some of the challenges in this project were:
 - Finding a way to save the data of only local businesses from Google Places API in a way that was time efficient.
+- Learning how to make Heroku and MongoDB play nice.

 ## Authors
 ##### - Jasmine Choi <a href="https://github.com/jashjchoi">Github</a>